-3. Identify and explain the principles and challenges of managing people in the workplace.
+- Explain the principles and challenges of leading and managing people in the workplace.

-5. Discuss ethical principles for communication and contemporary behaviours and perspectives in the construction workplace.
+- Discuss ethical principles for communication and contemporary behaviours and perspectives in the workplace.

 Please note: international students should refer to this page to get an indicative course cost.